-- the volume and rate of surface water runoff after new development shall be no greater than the runoff volume and rate leaving the site prior to development, unless the ((4))Director of ((e))Engineering ((s))Services approves the discharge of additional runoff based on a comprehensive drainage plan and down gradient impact study; - drainage plans for development proposals in SDDs shall not rely upon infiltration to accommodate the additional runoff resulting from the proposed development.
+- the volume and rate of surface water runoff after new development shall be no greater than the runoff volume and rate leaving the site prior to development, unless the ((d))Director of ((e))Engineering ((s))Services approves the discharge of additional runoff based on a comprehensive drainage plan and down gradient impact study; - 2. drainage plans for development proposals in SDDs shall not rely upon infiltration to accommodate the additional runoff resulting from the proposed development.
 However, approval to use infiltration in part or in whole may be granted by the ((d))Director of ((e))Engineering ((s))Services upon a showing, after assessing new, existing, and cumulative impacts from prior developments, that no adverse impact to the side, adjacent, or down gradient properties would occur; - drainage plans submitted for development proposals shall comply with the Spokane Regional Stormwater Manual and the City of Spokane Design Standards, as approved by and on file with the ((d))Director of ((e))Engineering ((s))Services, for the design of onsite stormwater facilities, including any limitations applicable to any specific SDD; - 4. drainage plans shall include identification of all properties to be reserved for onsite stormwater facilities and the location of all natural drainage systems. - E. The developer, property owner, or other responsible, authorized and designated entity acceptable to the ((d))Director of Wastewater Management (e.g., a homeowners association) shall be responsible for accepting and maintaining onsite stormwater facilities.
-The developer shall provide a perpetual maintenance plan, including funding mechanisms and appropriate financial security for such onsite stormwater facilities acceptable to the ((d))Director of Wastewater Management.

-1. Any private stormwater facilities that receive post-construction stormwater runoff from new development or redevelopment projects which (a) were approved in 2011 or later, and (b) whose disturbance was one acre or more, or projects that were less than one acre and are part of a larger common plan of development or sale, shall be inspected annually by a qualified stormwater professional.
-Private property owners, or other responsible person, authorized and designated entity shall provide annual certification by a qualified third party that adequate maintenance has been performed and the facilities are operating as designed to protect water quality.

-F. New plats shall expressly identify tracts of land devoted to the conveyance and/or disposal of stormwater flows.
-The location of all on-site stormwater facilities shall meet the requirements of the Spokane Regional Stormwater Manual.

-Section 4: That SMC section 17D.060.190 is amended to read as follows:
+The developer shall provide a perpetual maintenance plan, including funding mechanisms and appropriate financial security for such onsite stormwater facilities acceptable to the ((d))Director of Wastewater Management. - 1.
+Any onsite stormwater facilities shall be inspected annually by a qualified stormwater professional.
+Private property owners or other responsible person, authorized and designated entity shall provide annual certification by a qualified third party that adequate maintenance has been performed and the facilities are operating as designed to protect water quality. - F. New plats shall expressly identify tracts of land devoted to the conveyance and/or disposal of stormwater flows.
+The location of all on-site stormwater facilities shall meet the requirements of the Spokane Regional Stormwater Manual. - Section 4: That SMC section 17D.060.190 is amended to read as follows: